openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

     .. warning::

-        **The External System Processor is not available on the Corstone-1000 with Cortex-A320 FVP.**

         Access to the External System Processor is disabled by default on **Corstone-1000 with Cortex-A35**.

         To build the Corstone-1000 image with External System Processor enabled, run: